 Dinner Rolls are a staple in our house.
 I didn’t grow up eating a lot of bread, but my husband did and he misses it whenever it isn’t on the table.
 This is the recipe that my husband grew up eating, so I always make sure to make them for holidays and special occasions.
-This one is in the middle on difficulty.
+This one is in the middle of the road when it comes to difficulty.
 It isn’t the easiest recipe because it involves a lot of time, but it isn’t particularly difficult either.
 If you are looking for a really easy roll recipe, try the one I posted about here.

 You will need: